 Step 4.
 When is the Dehydrated Tomato Sauce Done

 After 20 to 24 hours, the tomato sauce should be fully dehydrated.
-If not, let it go another 6 hours and check again.
+If not, let it go another couple of hours and check it again.

 Drying times will vary depending on your dehydrator.
 Refer to your dehydrator owner’s manual for recommended temperatures and times for dehydrating specific foods.
 Remember to use drying times as a guide.